 - Your facial extremities become swollen i.e. you mouth, face, lips, tongue or throat.

-Bisoprolol is generally prescribed to treat problems such as high blood pressure, angina which causes chest pain as the arteries that supply blood to the heart become narrowed, heart failure, irregular heartbeat.
-They can also sometimes be used to treat or prevent migraine, anxiety disorders, overactive thyroids or glaucoma.
+Bisoprolol is generally prescribed to treat problems such as high blood pressure, angina which causes chest pain as the arteries that supply blood to the heart become narrowed, heart failure and irregular heartbeat.
+They can also sometimes be used to treat or prevent migraine, situational anxiety disorders (although the recommended first line treatment is propranolol for anxiety), overactive thyroids or glaucoma.

 If you have just started taking Bisoprolol, or have been given an increase in your dosage, you should not drink alcohol until you are sure of how it affects you.
 By drinking alcohol, you risk the chance of increasing the medicines blood pressure lowering effect which can cause you to feel nauseous, dizzy or light headed.
 If you already feel dizzy when taking Bisoprolol without drinking, you are best off not consuming alcohol whilst taking the medicine.